khimo/khimo.github.io/index.md

 To experience all of what **BeoLiving Intelligence** is capable of, upgrade to its **PRO** mode.
-Go to the _PRO User guide_ to learn all of its functionalities and features, and refer to the _System drivers guide_ if you want information about a specific supported driver. _BLI for BLGW installers_ shows main differences between both controllers and explains the simply way to migrate from _BeoLink Gateway_ to _BeoLiving Intelligence_.
+Go to the _PRO User guide_ to learn all of its functionalities and features, and refer to the _System drivers guide_ if you want information about a specific supported driver. _BLI for BLGW installers_ shows main differences between both controllers and explains the simple way to migrate from _BeoLink Gateway_ to _BeoLiving Intelligence_.

 <div class="row justify-content-md-center">
   <div class="col-lg-4">